MatejMagat305/golang-Clang-Dalvik-branchmark/README.md

-# golang-Clang-Dalvik-branchmark
+# Golang-Clang-Dalvik-branchmark
 The branchmark was made in termux(app on android) on samsung galaxy tab s2 (android 7, aarch64). <br> run dalvik is according: https://computerbitsdaily.blogspot.com/2021/06/Run-Java-on-Android-Using-Termux.html.<br>
 At begining I implemented naive algoritmus at thess cases was golang faster than c++, after advise I was improve alg. and try again.<br>
-In final competition c++ is winning almost 1.69x over single thread golang and 7.4x over java, but golang have very easy paralerism (golang has easy concurency, but transform to paral. is also easy), therefore in this cheating kategory is winning golang almost 1.75x over single thread c++ and ......<br>
+In final competition c++ is winning almost 1.69x  faster than single thread golang and 7.40x  faster than java, but golang have very easy paralerism (golang has easy concurency, but transform to paral. is also easy), therefore in this "cheating kategory" is winning golang almost 1.75x single thread c++ and 13.08x faster than java......<br>

+# conclusion
+1. Although selection of language is important, the programing skills are the more important.
+2. The Golang is efficient enought to be core of android app.